stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/01_smart_ui.rst

     app.exec_()

 The application's main and only visual component, ``Counter``, is derived from a single GUI class, a Qt ``QPushButton``.
-The ``Counter`` class holds multiple
-responsibilities:
+Observe in particular how ``Counter`` is

-    1. Stores the current click count value in the member variable ``self._value``.
+    1. Storing the current click count value in the member variable ``self._value``.

-    2. Handles the logic that modifies ``self._value``.
+    2. Handling the logic that modifies ``self._value``.
 Every time the button is clicked, Qt invokes ``mouseReleaseEvent`` automatically.
 In this method the click counter is incremented.

     3. Synchronizes the aspect of the button with the current ``self._value``, by invoking ``setText``.

+This minimalistic design seems appealing for its simplicity and compactness.
-Combining these three responsibilities into a single class gives us the so called **Smart-UI** design.
-While appealing for its simplicity and compactness, this design does not scale well to larger applications, where state, user events and graphic layout are more complex and intertwined, and need to change often.
-In particular, we can observe the following issues with the current design, as we imagine to scale it up:
+It is a good starting point for trivial applications, and the one most likely to be implemented by novices in GUI programming, but it does not scale well for larger applications, where state, user events and graphic layout are more complex and intertwined and need to change often under development pressure.
+Specifically, observe the following issues:

-   - Access and modification of the current value from outside is cumbersome, being contained into an all-encompassing visual object: external objects that want to modify the current counter need to make sure that the represented value is synchronized.
+   - Access and modification of the current state from outside is cumbersome, being contained into the all-encompassing visual object: external objects that want to modify the current counter need to make sure that the represented value is synchronized, for example, forcing a call to ``_update()``, or having the ``Counter`` object provide a ``setValue()`` method.

-   - It is difficult for multiple visual objects to visualize the same information, maybe with two different visual aspects (*e.g.* both as a counter and as a progress bar)
+   - It is difficult for other visual objects to report the same information, maybe with two different visual aspects (*e.g.* both as a counter and as a progress bar)

+   - The resulting class is difficult to test.
+The only way to stress it is to actually probe it with GUI events, which is impractical for reasons we will examine later.

    - The logic dealing with visual aspect (i.e. handling and layouting widgets, updating the label on the button), interaction aspect (handling the user